elcorto/unfish/README.rst

-        -p <pattern-size>, --pattern-size <pattern-size>  size of the chessboard (number of corners) in the calibration images, e.g. "9x6" -f <fraction>, --fraction <fraction>  fraction by which calibration files have been scaled down (see makesmall.sh)
+        -p <pattern-size>, --pattern-size <pattern-size>  size of the chessboard (number of corners) in the calibration images, e.g. "9x6" -f <fraction>, --fraction <fraction>  fraction by which calibration files have been scaled down (see bin/resize.sh)
         -r <max-rms>, --max-rms <max-rms>  in calibration, use only files with rms reprojection error less than <max-rms>, uses rms_db.json written by "prep"
+        -k <keep-path-levels>  keep that many path levels from <files>, e.g. files = /a/b/c/file1,/a/b/c/file2, and -k2, then store ./corrected_images/a/b/fileX instead of ./corrected_images/fileX  [default: 0]

 In addition to the tutorial_, we added things like the ability to calculate the RMS reprojection error per calibration image (``unfish prep``), in order to get